avaneeshkawasthi/NetworkFramework/README.md

 - To use as an XCFramework, archive the framework in Xcode and distribute the generated `.xcframework`.

 ## 🤝 Contributions
 Have ideas or improvements?
-Feel free to submit issues or pull requests to help enhance NetworkKit.
+Feel free to submit issues or pull requests to help enhance NetworkFramework.

 ## 🔗 Connect with Me
 Stay updated on the latest features and releases by following me on [LinkedIn](https://www.linkedin.com/in/avaneesh-awasthi-10747659/)